 - Multiple memory settings: Most hearing aids offer a least a few different memory settings to switch between.
 Depending on your lifestyle, you may want a hearing aid with multiple memory settings that enable you to switch between different programs based on your surroundings or activity.

 - Water resistant: While it can be difficult to make a hearing aid completely waterproof, many are available with a water-resistant casing.
 This means accidental splashes while sitting poolside or in the rain will give you more protection than the typical device.

 - Rechargeable: Some hearing devices offer a rechargeable feature.
 So instead of constantly switching batteries you simply recharge your device.

-There are a variety of hearing aid features available depending on the technology you’re looking for; be sure to talk with your hearing instrument specialist and express what qualities you’re most interested in.
+There are a variety of hearing aid features available depending on the technology you’re looking for; be sure to talk with your hearing aid dispenser and express what qualities you’re most interested in.